JohannesHoppe/angular-date-value-accessor/workspace/projects/date-value-accessor/README.md

 * [LocalIsoDateValueAccessor (Local Time as ISO 8601 string)](#localisodatevalueaccessor-local-time-as-iso-8601-string)

+> **ℹ️ Hint:** Most UI component libraries like Angular Material, Kendo Angular, PrimeNG implement their DatePickers operating in Local Time.
+The Angular Date Pipe uses the Local Time representation of the Date Object by default, too.

+## Installation & Usage

+You have to explicitly opt-in by adding one of these attribute directives to a HTML date input control: `useValueAsDate`, `useValueAsLocalDate`, `useValueAsIso` or `useValueAsLocalIso`.

-## DateValueAccessor (UTC)
+### DateValueAccessor (UTC)

-The `DateValueAccessor` operates in UTC (Coordinated Universal Time).
+The original `DateValueAccessor` operates in UTC (Coordinated Universal Time).
-The HTML date input will read the UTC representation of the Date Object.
+The HTML date input will use the UTC representation of a given Date Object.
 When you select a date it will output an UTC date with the time set to 00:00 (UTC).

+**If you are unsure what to use, use the `LocalDateValueAccessor` and not the `DateValueAccessor`.**
+**Most users will expect the input field to correlate to their local clock.**

 Import the module via NgModule: